GTAResources/Functional-Vehicle-Components/README.md

 <br/>
 <br/>

 The documentation on how to adapt your vehicles with the modification is [here](https://github.com/user-grinch/Functional-Vehicle-Components/wiki).

-It is still under alpha stages so huge breaking changes might occur.
+PS: The script changed and the doc doesn't make sense anymore.